 Generally speaking, you can make $500 per month blogging within 8-16 months when starting a new blog.

-Now that you know how long it takes, you’ve probably got a few related questions, so we might as well answer those now too.
+Now that you know how long it takes, you’ve probably got a few related questions, so we might as well answer those now.

-- Blogs are a major source of trust with consumers
+- Blogs are a major source of trust among consumers

 - There are more internet users than ever before